-The South Georgia Conference of The United Methodist Church seeks to be Alive Together in Christ by fulfilling the mission of the denomination, “To make disciples of Jesus Christ for the transformation of the world.”
+The South Georgia Conference of The United Methodist Church seeks to be faithful, fruitful and bold by fulfilling the mission of the denomination, “To make disciples of Jesus Christ for the transformation of the world.”

 Benefits: Resources for Conference Pension and Health Benefits

 Learn about our Episcopal leader and his team of servant leaders

 Planting new United Methodist churches and revitalizing existing United Methodist churches

 Resourcing local churches for Disciple-making and connecting to and stewarding the vision of the Annual Conference